RomainDECOSTER/scoutquest/scoutquest-server/config/README.md

 3. **Monitoring**:
    - Set `level = "warn"` or `"error"` to reduce log noise
    - Use structured logging with `format = "json"`
+   - Monitor network access logs for security

+4. **Network Security**:
+   - Always enable network restrictions in production
+   - Use specific CIDR ranges for your infrastructure
+   - Consider using `deny_action = "reject"` for strict security
+   - Set `trust_proxy_headers = true` if behind a load balancer

 ## Example Production Configuration